-6 weeks Baby's nose, mouth and ears are starting to 10 weeks Organs and structures are in place and grow 12 weeks Fingers and toes have separated; genitals h 16 weeks Baby has a growth spurt and will double in s Baby's fingers open and close.
-20 weeks Baby is covered in fine hair, can swallow, an determine a baby's gender.
-The digestive sy baby's first bowel movement.
+6 weeks Baby's nose, mouth and ears are starting to form.
+10 weeks Organs and structures are in place and growing.
+12 weeks Fingers and toes have separated; genitals have formed; and the kidneys now excrete urine.
+16 weeks Baby has a growth spurt and will double in size!
+Ears, eyelashes and fingernails develop.
+Baby's fingers open and close.
+20 weeks Baby is covered in fine hair, can swallow, and practices sucking.
+Anatomy ultrasound can now determine a baby's gender.
+The digestive system is producing meconium, which will pass with the baby's first bowel movement.
 24 weeks Eye movement begins.
-Lungs continue to de Baby can recognize some noises outside the 28 weeks Baby can now see light filtering through the 31 weeks Baby's kicks are now strong.
-Baby can now t 34 weeks Baby's nervous system and lungs are matur 37 weeks Baby's lungs and brain continue to mature.
-39 weeks Baby is now full-term and ready for delivery
+Lungs continue to develop and produce surfactant, which helps with breathing.
+Baby can recognize some noises outside the womb.
+28 weeks Baby can now see light filtering through the womb.
+Baby can blink and has eyelashes.
+31 weeks Baby's kicks are now strong.
+Baby can now turn its head from side to side.
+34 weeks Baby's nervous system and lungs are maturing.
+37 weeks Baby's lungs and brain continue to mature.
+Kidneys are now fully developed.
+39 weeks Baby is now full-term and ready for delivery!